For a PDF file of these questions and answers you may click here.

 Your score is automatically added to your WSU student profile which is accessible by your advisor.
 When you complete the exam you will have a report identifying topics you know at this time, what you are ready to learn next, and, at the very bottom, the percentage you earned.
 We strongly recommend that you print this report and keep a copy of it.
 It is only available right after you finish the exam.
 Once you log off, it is no longer available.
 This report not only contains your score, but also information that will help you review before re-testing if you are not happy with your score.
 Your advisor will also be interested in seeing this report.

 You have one of three choices.
 Choice 1.
 You may review the topics you have forgotten in an attempt to improve your score by using the 6-week Learning Module part of your package.
 The learning module has to be accessed via the same way you accessed the placement exam, namely through ALEKS Exam.
-Return to the Take the Exam page, read it carefully, and then access the WSU ALEKS Math Placement Portal link at the bottom of the page.
 Choice 2.
-You may retake the ALEKS placement exam.
-However, this is not recommended unless you spend some time reviewing before the next attempt.
-You must wait 24 hours between ALEKS exams.
-To re-test go to the Take the Exam page, read it carefully, and then access the WSU ALEKS Math Placement Portal link at the bottom of the page.
+You many retake the ALEKS placement exam up to four times.
+However, re-assessments must be proctored on the WSU Tri-Cities campus.
 Choice 3.
 Reconsider your plans and start your math at WSU in a course for which you are prepared as assessed by the ALEKS Math Placement exam.

 For ALEKS customer support please phone or e-mail: Phone: 714-619-7090 E-mail: http://support.aleks.com Website: http://www.aleks.com/faqs/technical Refer to ALEKS Technical Support at www.aleks.com/faqs/technical/ if you have problems with the plug-in.